Find Affordable College Courses

 93% Women

-In the 2020-2021 academic year, 149 students earned a bachelor's degree in child development from National University.
-About 93% of these graduates were women and the other 7% were men.
+For the most recent academic year available, 7% of child development bachelor's degrees went to men and 93% went to women.
 The typical child development bachelor's degree program is made up of only 4% men.
 So male students are more repesented at National University since its program graduates 3% more men than average.

 undefined